swizel012/swizel012/README.md

 Let’s lift, run, build, and create—together! 💡🏋️‍♂️🎨
 </br>
 - 🔭 I’m currently working on a website for a Guest House for tourists bookings and tourism analytics
-- 🌱 I’m currently learning German
+- 🌱 I’m learning German
 - 👯 I recently built a tourism recommendation site, recommending motivations to tourists based on demographics and events.